-Best BMW SUVs 2024
+The Best BMW SUVs for 2025

 by Bob Harper

-The Bavarian company virtually invented the crossover sector when it revealed its original X5 back in 1999, and by the time it was replaced by the second-generation model in 2006, BMW had sold nearly 600,000 examples.
-It was a runaway success that would be replicated over the following years in a range of shapes and sizes.
-The X5’s emphasis was all about a great on-road driving experience with mild off-road ability, good towing credentials and plenty of luxury touches, and BMW now offers SAVs in virtually every segment of the market.
-Here’s our pick of the top BMW SUV models.
+The Bavarian company played a major role in defining the modern SUV when it introduced the first X5 back in 2000.
+By the time it was replaced by the second-generation model in 2006, BMW had sold nearly 600,000 examples and this runaway success was replicated over the following years in a range of shapes and sizes.
+The X5’s emphasis was on a great on-road driving experience, a luxurious interior, good towing credentials and a desirable image rather than serious off-road ability, and BMW now offers SUVs in virtually every segment of the market.

-Best BMW SUVs 2024
+Best BMW SUVs 2025

 BMW X5 E53 (2000-2006)

 A range of petrol and diesel engines that were cutting edge at the time ensured excellent performance, and with a high-quality interior, customers came flocking to BMW’s showrooms.
 It rode very well (unless you opted for the largest wheel choices) and had a level of driver involvement not seen in the class before.
-It also provided the Genesis for the hot SUV with the high performance 4.6iS and 4.8iS versions that were a giggle to drive.
+It also provided the Genesis for the hot SUV with the high-performance 4.6iS and 4.8iS versions that were a giggle to drive.
 It’s an old car now, but 20 years ago, the E53 X5 was a revelation.

 BMW X6 E71 (2008-2014)

 If the X5 was a soaraway success then the initial reaction to the BMW X6 wasn’t perhaps what BMW was expecting.
 As a large 4x4 with coupe-esque styling, BMW dubbed the X6 a ‘SAC’ (Sports Activity Coupe) and it was firmly aimed at those who wanted the driving position afforded by a SUV, but also wanted something more overtly sporty.
-Initially, most people didn’t understand it.
-The first generation of X6 was based on the second generation of X5 and it majored on the tried and trusted formula of lusty engines, rugged looks and an even more upmarket interior allied with road manners that were a little bit more on the sporting side.
+Initially, most people didn’t understand it and a lot of people didn't like it.
+But it's a true trailblazer that's earnt its spot here.

-Under the skin it had BMW’s new xDrive four-wheel drive set up and ‘Dynamic Performance Control’ to give it a sportier feel.
-Although, as it tipped the scales at over two-tonnes, it wasn’t perhaps quite as tack-sharp as BMW would have wanted you to believe.
-It was entertaining from behind the wheel and the pick of the engines was found in the M50d, a triple-turbo 3.0-litre straight-six diesel that churned out 376bhp and a whopping 546lb ft of torque.
+The first generation of X6 was based on the second generation of X5, sharing many parts but with a sleeker shape design and an even greater emphasis on a sportier drive.
+Under the skin it had BMW’s new xDrive four-wheel drive set up and ‘Dynamic Performance Control’ and although it wasn’t perhaps quite as tack-sharp as BMW would have wanted you to believe it drove more like a high-performance saloon than a big SUV.
+The pick of the engines was found in the M50d, a triple-turbo 3.0-litre straight-six diesel that churned out 376bhp and a whopping 546lb ft of torque.
 It wasn’t even that thirsty (unless you used its performance) but the best all-rounder was the 30d model thanks to its muscular performance and improved mpg.
 But what the X6 really did was to establish an SUV-coupe segment that’s now contested by Porsche, BMW, Audi and Mercedes, and a host of others, too.

 BMW X6 Review